Wanderingidea/Formula3HP/README.md

 The schematics for one channel:
 ![schematics](https://github.com/Wanderingidea/Formula3HP-headphone-amplifier/assets/42114791/15b8bff8-806b-4180-9ffd-d1eeb49d375c)

-A stereo logaritmic potmeter of 20K-50K can be used as the volume control.
+A stereo logaritmic potmeter of 20K is used as the volume control.
+I advise to use ALPS, they are more expensive but definitely worth it.
+It prevents vague problems.
 RL are the headphones, 32 ohm or higher.
 I use Beyerdynamics DT770 Pro 80 ohm headphones.

 The voltage amplification is 4x.